pizzarob/nameless-js/read/server.md

 ### Making It Work With Express

-Now that we have Nameless set up to work with the server here's an example of how you could set it up.
+Now that we have Nameless configured here's an example of how you could set it up with your server.

 ```js
 import express from 'express';